Settling the Score with Mr. Zoldan

 In the end, I didn’t go back.

-Something in me had cracked that day, something that had already been fragile, hairline fractures running through it long before the letter.
+Something in me had cracked that day, something that had already been fragile, like hairline fractures running through it long before the letter.
 The whole thing fed a quiet, circling paranoia, like a trapped bird beating its wings inside my chest.
 I couldn’t return to those corridors, those screens, that inbox.

 Not after that.